 Farro comes in different forms, for this we are using pearled farro.
 If you are using a different type of farro, check the cooking time and instructions on the farro package.

-- 4 Tbsp olive oil, divided 2 Tbsp and 2 Tbsp
+- 4 tablespoons extra virgin olive oil, divided 2 Tbsp and 2 Tbsp

 - 1 medium onion, diced, about 1 1/2 cups